Software Testing Best Practices

 Thus, we need to follow software testing best practices to make Quality Assurance effective.
-There are many advantages to Quality Assurance.
+There are many advantages to QA.
 Some of them are creating quality products, reducing costs, increasing end users’ satisfaction, and improving the security of the final product.

 In this article, we will discuss the best practices your team can follow during the four levels of software testing.